Constructing Decision Trees from Data Streams: Introduction

 That is the predicted value for $ x_i $ is $ \mu(j) $ if $ x_i \leq j $ and $ \gamma(j) $ otherwise.
 This serves as the optimal regression rule for the split at $ j $ based on mean squared error.
 The loss function based on the mean squared error (MSE) is defined as follows:

 Our goal is to find a split $ j $ that minimizes or approximately minimizes the mean squared error $ L(j) $.
 We use the notation:

-In the offline model, we can store the entire data using $\tTheta{m}$ space, then we can find the optimal split $ j $ in $ \tTheta{m} $ time.
+In the offline model, we can store the entire data using $\tO{m}$\footnote{We use $\tO{}$ to suppress $\polylog{ N}$ or $\polylog m$ factors whenever convenient.
+In this paper, the suppressed factors have low orders such as 1 or 2 and are explicit in the proofs.} space and then find the optimal split $ j $ in $ \tO{m} $ time.
 Our goal is to remedy the memory footprint and to use sublinear space $ o(m) $ and $o(N)$ in the streaming model.

-Our first results are the follow streaming algorithms for regression.
+Our first results are the following streaming algorithms for regression.

 \begin{theorem}[Main Result 1] For regression, we have the following algorithms: \begin{enumerate} \item A 1-pass algorithm that uses $ \tO{D} $ space, $ O(1) $ update time, and $ O(D) $ post-processing time that computes the optimal split. $D$ is the number of distinct values of $x_1, x_2, \ldots, x_m$.